alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-27-stats-again.markdown

 variance_within_groups = sum(sum((xj-mean_group_i)^2, j=1..ni ), i=1..K ) / (K-1)
 ```

 For one-way ANOVA, a single categorical variable is used to split the population into these groups.
 ANOVA assumes the populations are normal.
-A one-way ANOVA will tell you that at least two groups were different from each other.
-But it won’t tell you which groups were different.
+A one-way ANOVA will tell you that at least two groups were different from each other, but it won’t tell you which groups were different.

 ```python
 stats.f_oneway(sample1, sample2, sample3)